-Construction for the Rundel Terrace Revitalization Project is slated to begin in Spring 2020, with art installations to be completed Spring 2021.
-See FY2018-19, below, for more details.
+The Groundbreaking for the Rundel Terrace Revitalization Project was held March 5, 2020, with art installations to be completed Spring 2021.
+Learn more here

 FFRPL continued our long-standing support of Central Library’s Carlson Center, as it celebrated its 20th Anniversary as a Patent & Trademark Resource Center (PTRC) of the US Patent & Trademark Office.
 The Center honors Chester F. Carlson, patent attorney and inventor of xerography, and is now named The Carlson Center for Intellectual Property.
 Learn more.

 FFRPL began planning and fundraising for the Downtown Central Library’s Rundel Terrace Revitalization Project will transform a long-closed area into a new park-like public riverfront terrace, designed with spaces, pathways and seating for engagement, education and reflection.

 Before the end of this fiscal year, FFRPL exceeded our $1.4 million fundraising goal for the Library’s From Collections to Community Capital Campaign, supplementing additional funds from Library, City, County and NY State Partners.
 The final phase of the project, slated for Winter 2020, will be a Technology Center, with meeting/conference areas and makerspaces for creation and collaboration.

 In March 2018, renovations began on the former Rundel Auditorium, and when completed in October 2018 the space was renamed the Kusler-Cox Auditorium, in recognition of Alan Kusler and William H. Cox, Jr., two librarians with distinguished careers at RPL who left the FFRPL its second-largest bequest in our organization’s history.
 The extensive work included a new ceiling, lighting, carpet and window shades; a new, single room partition; new AV systems for the main room and partitioned rooms; asbestos abatement and removal; HVAC upgrades; new tables and chairs; and repaired/refreshed wood finishes.